Generalized improper integral definition for infinite limit

 Substituting, the RHS of (\ref{D78}) becomes

 Using (\ref{D80}) and (\ref{D82}), we can replace the limit $\beta\rightarrow\infty$ with the limit $b\rightarrow\infty$, and using (\ref{D83}), we get

 where

 While (\ref{D85}) is equal to (\ref{D84}), and looks very similar to (\ref{D01}), we see that $z(\cdot)$ is an explicit function of $b$.
 Variation of termination functions WRT $b$ is not allowed under our definition, since this can lead to non-unique values for the integrals.
 To maintain equality in going from (\ref{D84}) to (\ref{D85}), an explicit variation WRT $b$ is required by (\ref{D86}).
 The converse of this is that if a change of the variable of integration is performed, and a different termination function $z(x)$ that is \textit{not} a function of $b$ is used in (\ref{D85}), the value of the limit, and hence the integral, may be different.
-The precise restrictions on variation of $z(\cdot)$ WRT $b$ that must be met is a subject for future research, and will have a bearing on when change of variable may be performed.

 In the following example, a change of variable using $u$-substitution is performed, affecting the value of the integral.